 Look for threat intelligence feeds that give you extremely granular and technically detailed information.
 These are the specific facts you can use to immediately turn around and scan your own environment.

 Ideally, for an effective next generation EDR solution, you are going to want to deliver on some or all of these six attributes—in some capacity—in a highly scalable, flexible way—with minimal impact to end-users and administrators.
 And, if you have the time and budget to run a proof-of-concept of your proposed EDR solution within your live environment, you will significantly improve your program’s effectiveness.

 Ready to learn more?
-Click here to register for our Integrating EDR Across the IT Ecosystem webinar!
+Click here to watch our Integrating EDR Across the IT Ecosystem webinar on demand!

 Join CrowdStrike Sales Engineering Manager Adam Hogan and CBI Director of Managed Security Services Dan Gregory in this webinar on demand to deep dive and go beyond the basics to strengthen your overall cybersecurity posture while integrating EDR smoothly with your overall IT ecosystem.